ppc64le/devops-automation/terraform/jupyterlab-ibmcloud/README.md

-# Deploy a Jupyter Lab Workspace on IBM Cloud VPC
+# Deploy a JupyterLab Workspace on IBM Cloud VPC

-Deploy a Juptyer Lab on Ubuntu 18.04 ppc64le running in IBM Cloud VPC
+Deploy a JupyterLab on Ubuntu 18.04 ppc64le running in IBM Cloud VPC.
+Within a JupyterLab one can run Python code interactively, enable code in a text file for scientific research, drop down into a bash terminal, in a flexible and integrated manner.
+Whats even more exciting this JuypterLab is setup to support GPU workloads where you can train your Artificial Intelligence model at very fast speeds, literally supercomputer fast.

 ## Prerequisites